CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: METHODOLOGY

 \subsection{System Configuration}

 We consider a distributed learning scenario involving multiple entities (i.e. a cross-silo scenario), each utilizing different DNS provider and collaborating to detect malicious DoH tunnels.
 Since DNS queries are encrypted in DoH, deep inspection of the packet is not feasible; instead, intrusion detection relies on traffic pattern analysis.
 Each entity deploys an IDS with the primary objective of identifying intrusions through network traffic analysis and detecting malicious DoH tunnels.
 For this purpose, we employ a DFL approach for collaboratively training a classification ML algorithm.
 This approach has three main objectives: (i) to strengthen the learning process by using data from different DNS providers; (ii) to avoid data privacy issues by not having to centralize the data location; and (iii) to avoid single point failure issues by not centralizing the federation process.
-Also, our framework is incremental, with local models continuously updated as new data arrive to each entity, thereby adapting to evolving attack patterns.
+Furthermore, CO-DEFEND is a data streaming framework in which local models are continuously updated as new data arrives at each entity, allowing the system to adapt dynamically to emerging malicious DoH tunnel patterns and gradual shifts in traffic statistics or behavioral features over time (i.e., gradual concept drift).

 Figure~\ref{fig:dfl_scenario} illustrates the proposed scenario, depicting the entities participating in the collaborative learning network, each utilizing different DNS providers.
 The diagram highlights the key components involved in the DFL process, demonstrating how entities contribute to model training.